zero-knowledge · open source · self-destructing

 Network sniffing

-TLS in transit, and the key rides in the URL fragment — never transmitted.
+TLS in transit, and the key rides in the URL fragment — never transmitted to any server.

 Replay / re-reading a link